-When it would come to Cancer, one may want to utilize UPMC or Allegheny Health Network, who have outstanding reputations for Oncology.
-UPMC was recently ranked 7th in the nation by US News and World Report.
+When it would come to Cancer, one may want to utilize Allegheny Health Network, who has an outstanding reputation for Oncology.
 In addition, two of the most popular Advantage Plans in Western PA now provide network access to the Cleveland Clinic, which could be lifesaving.
 And most $0 premium plans come with prescription benefits.
 So, in the event you need to pick up a medication immediately, you can without waiting.
 And co-pays on generics are often $0 vs $8 at the VA.
 For someone who takes five or more generics that could be a savings of $500 or more per year.

 Another reason those who have VA benefits go with a $0 or low-cost premium Advantage Plans is for convenience.
 This is especially true for Veterans who live in more rural areas.
 It’s an hour drive to the Pittsburgh VA from Fayette County, where our original office is located.
 If one of our local Vets needs to see a specialist, he or she would most likely have to go into the city.
 Between gas, tolls, and buying lunch, the costs could add up, not to mention the time the round trip takes.
 That Vet could see a local specialist for as little as $30 if he or she had an Advantage Plan.